MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-email-forwarding.md

 You must have [admin permissions](../add-users/about-admin-roles.md) in Office 365 to do these steps.

+### Use the new admin center to configure email forwarding

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 ::: moniker range="o365-worldwide"

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.